phaistonian/SVGInnerHTML/README.md

-Use SVGInnerHTML to set or get .innerHTML for SVG or G elements.

-e.g
+SVGInnerHTML.js is a small Javascript shim that provides support for the .innerHTML attribute (setting and getting) for SVG and G elememnts.

+Check the index.html file for a demo.

+### Some examples

 * mySVGElement.innerHTML = '<text>hello world</text>';
 * myGElement.innerHTML   = '<rect />';
 * alert(mySVGElement.innerHTML);